palantir/atlasdb/docs/source/schemas/streams.rst

 Overview
 ========

-When storing large objects in an atlasdb database, the underlying database can impose limits on the size of the object and its performance characteristics.
+When storing large objects in an AtlasDB database, the underlying database can impose limits on the size of the object and its performance characteristics.
 Postgres has a 1GB entry limit, and Cassandra generally does not like transmissions of over 30MB over the wire at a time.
 If it